LEFT: Learnable Fusion of Tri-view Tokens for Unsupervised Time Series Anomaly Detection

 This ties the multi-scale reconstruction pathway to the cycle pathway, so cross-resolution structure learned by $\hat{\bm{X}}_{\mathrm{ms}}$ is required to agree with the synthesis-consistent reconstruction $\hat{\bm{X}}_{\leftarrow f}$.
-As a result, the tri-view alignment is enforced at the reconstruction level, and cross-path inconsistencies are unlikely to be caused solely by representation drift, making them useful evidence for anomaly scoring.
+The tri-view alignment is enforced at the reconstruction level, and cross-path inconsistencies are unlikely to be caused solely by representation drift, making them useful evidence for anomaly scoring.